 Rhubarb and Fennel Cocktail

 For something a bit more light and fresh, try this cocktail recipe from Honestly Yum.
 It's a bit more labor intensive if you want to make the rhubarb fennel syrup from scratch (but it's definitely worth it for a special occasion).
-It's made with a dry vermouth, lemon juice, gin, a pinch salt, and rhubarb ribbon and fennel frond for garnish.
+It's made with a dry vermouth, lemon juice, gin, and a pinch salt, with rhubarb ribbon and fennel frond for garnish.

 The Man O' War Cocktail